oguzhanKomcu/GeminiApiChatBot/README.md

 ## Project Usage

 In this project, I used both the REST API request that I created and the SDK developed by [Guilherme Martin](https://github.com/gsilvamartin).
 You can find detailed information about the Gemini .NET SDK [here](https://github.com/gsilvamartin/dotnet-gemini-sdk).
+Both uses yield the same result.

 1. **Set API Keys :**
     `GeminiService.cs, program.cs` Add your Gemini API key in the file :